TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Custom Configuration Profiles/readme.md

 # Custom Configuration Profiles in JumpCloud

 JumpCloud supports the management of custom configuration [profiles](https://developer.apple.com/documentation/devicemanagement/using_configuration_profiles?language=objc) through [JumpCloud commands](https://support.jumpcloud.com/support/s/article/getting-started-commands-2019-08-21-10-36-47).
 Tools like [ProfileCreator](https://github.com/ProfileCreator/ProfileCreator) or [Apple Configurator 2](https://apps.apple.com/us/app/apple-configurator-2/id1037126344?mt=12) can be used to generate .mobileconfig files which contain preferences for systems and macOS applications.
-Documentation for this process uses profiles and application manifests within ProfileCreator.
 Profiles generated with ProfileCreator or other methods can be distributed to JumpCloud systems using the macOS binary `profiles` application and JumpCloud commands.
 Since the .mobileconfig files are almost undoubtably under the 1MB payload limit of a JumpCloud command, those files can up uploaded and distributed using JumpCloud commands.

-The process to create profiles differs little between each type of profile.
-In general the process to deploy a custom profile is as follows:

-1. Create an profile
-2. Export a profile
-3. Import the "JumpCloud Install Custom Configuration Profile" Command
-4. Upload the profile to the new JumpCloud Command
-5. Distribute to systems
-6. (optional) remove the profile

 ## Table of Contents